Scuba Diving In Ponta Do Ouro

 Ridge dive site

 12 – 16m Deep.
 This reef has a ledge that is about 4 m high with a lot of both hard and soft coral in beautiful profusion.
-There is also a on this reef.
 There is a lot of marine life including turtles and kingfish and a variety of other marine life.

 Part of the Malongane’s deep reef system, this reef lies in 25 m of water.
 Wayne’s World has a large swim through and more often than not you will find the resident Potato Bass lurking in the shadows.